 In addition, when you spend $50,000 or more on the World of Hyatt Business card in a calendar year, you’ll get 10% of your redeemed Hyatt points back as bonus points for the remainder of the year, up to 20,000 bonus points per year.
 That’s a useful perk if you typically redeem a lot of Hyatt points, but it does require putting a substantial amount of spending on the card, and the perk only kicks in once you’ve hit the threshold.

 Additional benefits of the World of Hyatt Business card include a suite of travel protections, such as complimentary roadside dispatch, trip cancellation and interruption insurance, travel and emergency assistance services and a rental car collision damage waiver with primary coverage, which means if you have an accident with your rental car, you won’t have to first look to your personal auto insurance policy.

 When you’re making purchases with the card, you’ll also find purchase protection and extended warranty protection, and if you use the card to buy items overseas on an international trip, you’ll also find the card has no foreign transaction fees.

 Finally, when you have the new Hyatt Business card, you’ll get access to Hyatt Leverage, the chain’s global business travel program that offers special rates to qualifying small and midsized companies at participating Hyatt hotels worldwide.

 The new World of Hyatt Business Credit Card doesn’t carry the cost of an ultra-high-end premium credit card, but with a $199 annual fee, it’s definitely more expensive than the average travel card.
-However, for a limited time, new card holders can score a pretty impressive sign-up bonus when getting the card.
+However, new card holders can currently score a pretty solid sign-up bonus when getting the card.